 If you are looking to buy guinea pig food in bulk, you are going to need to look for a dry food compound.
 These tend to last longer in terms of their shelf life (up to 200 days in some cases) which is essential when it comes to bulk food storage.
-There are loads of good options out there and…. there are loads of bad options.
-However finding is the best bulk guinea pig food is trickier than you think.
-You need to know what food compounds to avoid, what foods use unhealthy fillers and a host of other things.
+There are loads of good options out there and… there are loads of bad options.
+However, finding the best bulk guinea pig food is trickier than you think.
+You need to know what food compounds to avoid, what foods use unhealthy fillers, and a host of other things.

 If you are trying to get a better understanding of what guinea pigs can and can’t eat, check out my ultimate guinea pig food list here.

 I have reviewed loads of different products and tried just as many in my time.
 For this review, I have created a few key metrics that I have measured the products against:

 - Price – No one wants to be paying through the nose for food.
 However, as the saying goes, you get what you pay for.
 In this review, I have tried to include things that are not too expensive but also not so cheap as to compromise the quality of the food.

 - Healthy – All the foods I will recommend are healthy and designed to be consumed by guinea pigs.

 - Probiotics and Prebiotics – Probiotics are essential for your guinea pigs’ immune system and gut health as well as other things.
 I give extra points to any food that has these essentials already mixed into it.
 If you are after a more in-depth understanding of guinea pigs and probiotics, check out my article here.

 Best Bulk Guinea Pig Food